Tillerino/scruse/docs/delegators.md

 This includes the parser/formatter and the de/serialization can be passed directly, but can be anything.
 You can pass around your own context objects, which you can use to build more elaborate features.

-Scruse will also create method references to instantiate functional interfaces (which is used for generics) and class instances (which is used for generic array deserialization).
+Jagger will also create method references to instantiate functional interfaces (which is used for generics) and class instances (which is used for generic array deserialization).

 It is recommended to keep the signatures of your prototypes as homogenous as possible, since that will allow deep